Charnwood-Challenge/Charnwood-Challenge.github.io/raceinformation.md

 ## Bag Storage

-Secure bag storage will be situated in the Scout HQ building, manned by members of the scout group.
+Secure bag storage will be situated in the Event HQ building, manned by members of the scout group.
 You will need to show your race number to pick up your bag after the race.

 ## Prizes

 Prizes will be awarded in categories to include:
 Runners – 1 st man, 1 st lady, 2 nd man; 2 nd lady, 3 rd man, 3 rd lady
-Walkers – 1 st man, 1 st lady
+Walkers – 1 st man, 1 st lady, 1st junior
 (Please be aware that any walkers observed running, or admitting to (!), will be reclassified.)

 ## Parking